How to ensure success in a newly created role | Main region

 6. Avoid over-promising

 Be realistic in what you say you can achieve.
-It can be easy to over-promise when you first enter a company, especially in initial meetings and inductions where you want to prove yourself from the very start.
+It can be easy to over-promise when you first start with a company, especially in initial meetings and inductions where you want to prove yourself from the very start.
 After all, you’ll be eager to demonstrate your value, and you may have already formed opinions or ideas of what needs to be done as a priority.
 Naturally, because this is a new position, many stakeholders will be excited to have you on board, and keen to see change and progress.
 However, try not to succumb to the pressure of over-promising and under-delivering – instead, take a measured and realistic approach to the new role.

 7. Be flexible